huawei-noah/trustworthyAI/gcastle/README.md

 Version 1.0.3rc1 (pre-release).

-Welcome to participate in [PCIC Causal Discovery Competition 2021 ](https://competition.huaweicloud.com/information/1000041487/introduction)(June 8, 2021 ~ August 22, 2021)
+The real datasets (id:10, 21, 22) used in [PCIC Causal Discovery Competition 2021 ](https://competition.huaweicloud.com/information/1000041487/introduction) have been released on the github: [temporary link](https://github.com/gcastle-hub/dataset).

 gCastle offers the competition module to be convenient for you to generate the submission file and evaluate your methods, and you can visit the submission section of the [competition website ](https://competition.huaweicloud.com/information/1000041487/circumstance) to get the toy example.